SringayKeno/AmazonVineAnalysis/README.md

 # AmazonVineAnalysis

-##Overview of the analysis: Explain the purpose of this analysis.
+##Overview of the analysis: Explain the purpose of this analysis

+Using my knowledge of PySpark I looked at determining if there is any bias towards reviews that were written as part of the Vine program.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

+For this analysis, I will determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 ##Results: Using bulleted lists and images of DataFrames as support, address the following questions: